ataniz/bitcoin-privacy-curriculum/README.md

 # bitcoin-privacy
-bitcoin from information security perspective
+Messy notes on privacy and bitcoin